 Each year, the Roman Catholic Bishop of Manchester invites women and men associated with the study and administration of justice in New Hampshire to a special celebration at Saint Joseph Cathedral in Manchester.
 This annual event is an opportunity for the entire judicial, legal, law enforcement, and legislative communities to gather with those who administer law in the Church for an evening of prayer for strength and guidance in their respective work.

 Immediately following the Red Mass, the Catholic Lawyers Guild of New Hampshire will hold its annual dinner at Fratello’s Italian Grille, 155 Dow Street, Manchester, New Hampshire at which Attorney Laurel Ann O’Connor of Derry will be honored with the St. Thomas More Award.
 Each year, the Guild presents the Award to a lawyer or judge who is a practicing Catholic and who embodies the spirit of St. Thomas More in his or her courage, dedication, integrity, civility, and compassion toward others.
 Attorney O’Connor is the ninth recipient of the award.

 Tickets to the Dinner are $30.00.
 RSVP by September 30, 2014, to Annette Desmond, Diocese of Manchester, PO Box 310, Manchester, NH 03105.

-visit our website The Most Rev. Salvatore R. Matano, Ninth Bishop of Rochester
+The Most Rev. Salvatore R. Matano, Ninth Bishop of Rochester

 Bishop Matano was born and raised in Providence, Rhode Island.
 He attended Our Lady of Providence Seminary College in Warwick, where he earned a Bachelor’s Degree in Philosophy.